wandb/docs/docs/tutorials/minikube_gpu.md

 If you use Docker queues for workloads running on a single host, there is a compelling reason to use a Kubernetes queue with an agent connected to a local Kubernetes cluster instead: GPU scheduling.
 Docker queues control how the job is run through `docker run` arguments, which only allow requesting specific GPU on the host or `all` which severely limits the efficiency of parallel workloads.
 Kubernetes allows you to specify a number of desired GPU and then takes care of the scheduling.

 The [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html) makes it easy to run GPU-enabled workflows on Docker.
 Before, setting up a local Kubernetes cluster with GPU scheduling could take considerable time and effort.
 Minikube, one of the most popular tools for running single node Kubernetes clusters, released [support for GPU scheduling](https://minikube.sigs.k8s.io/docs/tutorials/nvidia/) 🎉.

-Support for GPU scheduling makes it easy to spin up a single node Kubernetes cluster with multiple GPU- precisely what we will do in this tutorial.
+In this tutorial, we will take advantage of Minikube and GPU scheduling to schedule anr run GPU workloads.

 ## Prerequisites